tswow/tswow-wiki-0.13/Introduction/5_CustomSpells.md

 ![](corruption.png)

-Now, we can try to add the following code to `DeathBolt.ts` and rebuild using `bdf`.
+Now, we can try to add the following code to `DeathBolt.ts` and rebuild using `build data`.

 ```ts
 const CORRUPTION = std.Spells.load(172)